 Hi, I’m Claude.
-I have been a designer for the past 5 years.
-Most of the work I have done revolves around software, where it’s designing websites or building software startups.
-One thing that excites me is how data and design help us to understand business fully — mostly data for the creator and design for the user.
+I’m a designer.
+Most of the work I have done revolves around software, whether it’s designing websites or building software projects/startups.
+One thing that excites me is how data and design help us to understand business fully.

 I self-taught into HCI and UXD earlier in 2013, and I’m looking to do some more work in that space, with my background in CS.
-Going to school is a top priority in making that happen, as it will provide avenues to learn about multi-disciplinary approaches to solving problems through HCI and its various applications.
-However, if I’m able to find work that gives a practical meaning to HCI and UXD, I could wait on school a couple of years.
+I’m looking forward to opportunities that will provide avenues to learn about multi-disciplinary approaches to solving problems through HCI and its various applications.

 My active work life started at the Meltwater Entrepreneurial School of Technology (MEST) in Ghana, where I worked on several projects, and eventually co-launched a crowdfunding platform for African creatives called Nim Street: think Etsy meets Kickstarter meets Pinterest.
-Eventually our startup failed because though we had some customers who shared their crafts, we couldn’t raise enough money to keep the crowdfunding, aka cash cow running.
-We couldn’t find a viable payments partner.
-In the end, we pivoted and eventually shut down two years later.
-Great lessons learned in there.
+Eventually our startup failed because we couldn’t find a viable payments platform then, even though we had some customers who loved other parts of our product.
+We later pivoted but eventually shut down two years later.
+Great lessons learned, great times.

 I also started a tech blog gharage where I profile tech startups in Ghana, and talk about technology in Ghana, in general.
-Spinning off of that, I’m creating a hub for Ghanaian tech content called Gh Tech Roundup, which I find quite interesting.
+Spinning off of that, I’m creating a hub for Ghanaian tech content called Gh Tech Roundup, an idea I find interesting.

-In the mean time, however, growing professionally through education or a fulfilling work environment are my top priority to become an HCI expert.
+In the mean time, however, growing professionally through continuous education and/or a fulfilling work environment are my top priority to become well-versed in HCI.
 I’m looking forward to international opportunities accordingly.

 I have long had a knack for numbers, arithmetic, and patterns.
 I’ve always enjoyed when business decisions have to be made through data, especially for clients’ websites and campaigns, and I really look forward to using Data Science/Analytics to augment my knowledge in HCI, and to have generally great and fulfilling career!

-In my other life, I make music, play the piano and Clash of Clans.
+In my other life, I make music, play the piano and Clash Royale.

 I have a wife Tinah, and a son Casper.
 No, we don’t have any pets, yet.